SEND - Education, Health and Care Plans

 To complete the EHC needs assessment, evidence must be gathered in order to make the appropriate decision.
 If the request is refused, the parent/young person must be informed with reasons, and they have the right to appeal to the Special Educational Needs and Disability Tribunal.

 A EHC plan should be offered if the child or young person's needs assessment indicates that the needs are greater than a mainstream education setting can support.
 Parents or the young person should name the setting they wish to attend.
 It is the Local Authority's duty to ensure the necessary provision is delivered, and the plan should be reviewed at least on an annual basis.
 Please click on the link in the downloads section of this page to view the current EHC statutory timescales.
-Within the Statutory Assessment Request Form Templates below, you will also find a EHC Needs Statutory Assessment Form as well as a Parents/Young People Request for EHCP form should you require them.
+Within the Statutory Assessment Request Form Templates below, you will also find a EHC Needs Statutory Assessment Form as well as a Parents/Young People Request for EHCP form and PSRA Key Information for Parent/Young Person request for EHCP form should you require them.